 What I would like is for each of you to craft a plan for a blog post using the podcast format.
 If you are looking for some other resources about blogging I have included previous blog posts about the subject below.

-One of the advantages of Wordpress is the CMS platform that allows you to blog.
+One of the advantages of WordPress is the CMS platform that allows you to blog.
 Unfortunately, few clients take advantage of this great opportunity.
-Blogging is something that people can do, regardless of their business, I thought this would be a great topic my Wordpress Meetup group.
+Blogging is something that people can do, regardless of their business, I thought this would be a great topic for my WordPress Meetup group.